dima-brook/w3f_application/application_only_protocol.md

 ### Overview

 XP.network is a codeless platform for building blockchain agnostic NFT DApps.
 XP.network allows non-developers to build their NFT marketplaces, galleries, museums and many more use-cases without coding.
+We will connect our users's applications to different blockchains via Polkadot.

 In order to synchronize communication between different [parachains](https://research.web3.foundation/en/latest/polkadot/XCMP/index.html) we want to build our own protocol which will be used by a network of XP.network pallets, that can be attached to and be used by any parachain.